scqubits/qfit/README.md

 where `<HilbertSpace>` is a `scqubits.HilbertSpace` object, the circuit model you want to fit against.

 > [!NOTE]
-> While you can install QFit with `pip install qfit`, this application is instabile on machines with Apple silicons.
+> While you can install QFit with `pip install qfit`, this application is unstable on machines with Apple silicons.
 This is due to compatibility issues with pip-installed `scipy`.
 As a workaround, you can run `conda install scipy` afterward, though using conda for the full installation is preferred.

 License
 -------